Life Looks Fine. But Something Feels Out of Sync.

 There is a metaphor I love for what coaching actually does.

 When you're stuck inside a bottle, you can't read the label.
 You're too close.
-You can feel that something is off, but you can't see it clearly enough to name it- let alone change it.
+You can feel that something is off, but you can't see it clearly enough to name it, let alone change it.

 That's where I come in.

 I'm not here to tell you what to do or hand you a plan.
-Through reflective questions, deep listening, and an ability to draw threads across everything you share- your history, your roles, your patterns, the things you've never quite said out loud- I help you read the label.
+Through reflective questions, deep listening, and an ability to draw threads across everything you share, your history, your roles, your patterns, the things you've never quite said out loud - I help you read the label.
 See what's actually there beneath the surface.

-Coaching closes the gap- from where you are now to where you want to be, and who you want to become.
+Coaching closes the gap, from where you are now to where you want to be, and who you want to become.

 I know this feeling from the inside.
+And I bring more than empathy to it.

 © 2025 Sparking Positivity | Fort Collins, CO